AnggaR96s/Reforestation/README.md

-## Did you hear about the cow who jumped over the barbed wire fence?
-It was udder destruction.
+## Why did the kid cross the playground?
+To get to the other slide.